Counseling Psychology Graduate Student Handbook

 - Value and apply ethical standards and processes in the context of individual, multicultural, family, group, and career counseling.

-Please note that the curriculum of this program has changed.
-Previously, the program involved 48 hours.
-Recent changes in state licensure led this program to a 60-hour course of education and training.
+Please note that the curriculum of this program has changed in recent years.
+Previously, the program included 48 credit hours.
+Changes in state licensure led this program to a 60-hour course of education and training.
 If you were admitted in or after 2016, you are in a 60-hour program.
-If you were admitted in 2015 or later, your program was 48 hours long.
+If you were admitted in 2015 or earlier, your program was 48 hours long.
 Please be aware of your degree plan requirements.
 You are responsible for knowing the requirements of your program.

 Advisement and Orientation

-One of the most important people in your graduate education is your Counseling Psychology Program Faculty Advisor or major professor.
-Your advisor recommends and approves your degree plan, monitors your progress, approves course selection, and recommends students for graduation.
-The Director of the Counseling Psychology Graduate Program will serve as the faculty academic advisor for all counseling psychology graduate students.
+Your Counseling Psychology Program Faculty Advisor recommends and approves your degree plan, monitors your progress, approves course selection, and recommends students for graduation.
 As soon as possible after admission to the Counseling Psychology program, but no later than during the first semester of work, you should contact your assigned advisor to develop a Degree Plan for the Counseling Psychology Master's Degree.

 After the student's degree plan is signed by the advisor and department head and approved by the Graduate School, the student is expected to follow it as the basis for all subsequent enrollments.
 The degree plan is the primary advisement tool.
 It provides the listing of courses needed for graduation.
 The student is responsible for keeping the degree plan updated and for bringing the plan to advisement sessions.

-At the beginning of each academic year, all newly admitted and currently admitted graduate students will be invited to attend a Mandatory Psychology Graduate Studies orientation conducted by the UHV Psychology Faculty.
+At the beginning of each academic year, all newly admitted and currently admitted graduate students will be invited to attend a mandatory Psychology Graduate Studies orientation conducted by the UHV Psychology Faculty.
 During orientation, students will receive information regarding curriculum and program requirements, and will be introduced to the Psychology faculty members.
-If a student is unable to attend, he/she is required to contact his/her advisor to obtain important program information.
+If a student is unable to attend, he/she is required to notify their faculty advisor as soon as possible.

 Recommended Schedule & Degree Plan